Joie de Vivre People

 Stuart Sladden, Conductor

-Joie de Vivre choir welcomed Stuart Sladden as choir conductor in January following his return to the Winnipeg music scene after some years in Edmonton, where he has nearly completed a Doctor of Music degree in Choral Conducting from the University of Alberta.
-He currently sings with the Winnipeg Singers, conducts the Bison Men’s Chorus, the Rochester Ringers, and the U of M Concert Choir, teaches at the Faculty of Music at University of Manitoba and at the International Music Camp, and is the Vice President of the Manitoba Choral Association.
+Joie de Vivre choir welcomed Stuart Sladden as choir conductor in 2018 following his return to the Winnipeg music scene after some years in Edmonton, where he has completed a Doctor of Music degree in Choral Conducting from the University of Alberta.
+He currently sings with the Winnipeg Singers, conducts the Bison Men’s Chorus, the Rochester Ringers, the Good Neighbours Choristers and the U of M Concert Choir, teaches at the Faculty of Music at University of Manitoba and at the International Music Camp, and is the Vice President of the Manitoba Choral Association.